-Unit Unit Theme Length of Placement Early Childhood Professional Experience 1: Learning and Teaching in Junior Primary Learning and Teaching in Junior Primary 3 weeks Early Childhood Professional Experience 2: Quality Frameworks in Early Learning Centres Quality Frameworks in Early Learning Centres 5 distributed days and 3 weeks Early Childhood Professional Experience 3: Learning Environments for Kindergarten and Pre-Primary Learning and Teaching in Kindergarten and Pre-Primary 4 weeks Professional Experience 4: The Internship Demonstration of meeting the Graduate Teacher Standards 10 weeks + 5 full days prior
+Unit Unit theme Age Length of placement Early Childhood Professional Experience 1: Learning and Teaching in Junior Primary Learning and Teaching in Junior Primary 6-8 years (15 days) 15 days Early Childhood Professional Experience 2: Quality Frameworks in Early Learning Centres Quality Frameworks in Early Learning Centres 3-5 years (5 days) 0-3 years (15 days) 20 days (5 distributed days plus 3 weeks) Early Childhood Professional Experience 3: Kindergarten to Pre-Primary Learning Environments Learning and Teaching in Kindergarten to Pre- Primary (settings prior to formal schooling) 3-5 years (20 days) 20 days Professional Experience 4: The Internship Demonstration of meeting the Graduate Teacher Standards 3-5 years (50 days) 1 school term (50 days)

 Please note that all placements are to be conducted in a full-time block mode.
-None of the four professional experience placements can be broken or split into shorter periods.
+None of the four Professional Experience placements can be broken or split into shorter periods.
 These units must be undertaken in sequence and passed in order to graduate from this ITE course.